-If any product comes out of the hopper around the flashing, loosen flashing mounting screws and adjust the stainless steel hold-down strip plate.
+If any product comes out of the hopper around the flashing, loosen flashing mounting screws and adjust the stainless steel hold-down bar.

-- Lower the plates using its slotted bolt holes until it presses the flashing against the belt. - Retighten anchor screws and try running the conveyor again.
-Repeat until no grain is lost. - Use the QR code to watch a video.
+- Lower the bar using its slotted bolt holes until it presses the flashing against the belt. - Retighten anchor screws and try running the conveyor again.
+Repeat until no grain is lost.